socketio/socket.io-website/docs/categories/02-Server/using-multiple-nodes.md

 ### Using Node.js Cluster

-Just like NginX, Node.js comes with built-in clustering support through the `cluster` module.
+Just like nginx, Node.js comes with built-in clustering support through the `cluster` module.

 There are several solutions, depending on your use case: